Malachi Chapter Two

 Malachi 2:3

-'Because of you I will rebuke your descendants, I will spread on your faces the offal from your festival sacrifices, and you will be carried off with it.'
+I will reject your seed; I will throw dung in your faces, the dung from your festival offerings; and you will be carted off with it.

 Not only is God going to curse the seed and decrease the harvest of grain but He is also going to remove them from His service.
 By spreading the offal (waste from the intestines) from the sacrifices on their faces, the priests will become unclean and are not allowed to serve God in the temple until they are cleansed.
 All of us should take notice of this and examine ourselves because there is a warning here for us just as there was for the priests of Malachi's day.
 If we are in a position of leadership (we all are to some degree as Christians whether it is at work, ministry, or at home), God will remove us from that position if we do not honor Him with words and actions.